 Sorry to be so gloomy!
 Maybe you’d like to see a wild peregrine, I mean a proper dignified one, and not a poncy decoration – dependent, cowed, hooded and blinded, that advertises the personality inadequacy of their owner.

-You just have to keep a look-out and walk the wild places.
+You just have to keep a look-out and walk the wild (and not so wild) places, wherever you live.

 But birds of prey shows?
 Do the birds a favour and give them a miss.